makerdao/mips/MIP0/MIPx-SIF.md

 ## Sentence Summary

-- MIPx will establish a Self Insurance Fund (SIF) for MakerDAO.
-The purpose of the SIF is to cover legal expense costs of MakerDAO stakeholders.
+- MIPx establishes a Self Insurance Fund (SIF) with the purpose of covering legal expense costs and managing legal risk of MakerDAO stakeholders.

 ## Paragraph Summary

 - MIPx will create a DAI 5M legal defense fund to reimburse legal expenses incurred by specific MakerDAO stakeholders in case of legal or regulatory proceedings.
-The fund will initially provide coverage to the founding team, recognized delegates and permanent contributors; a
+The fund will initially provide coverage to the founding team, recognized delegates and permanent contributors.

 - MIPx will authorize the incorporation of a Cayman Foundation that will manage operations of the SIF.